All Butter Pie Crust

 two discs of How to butter Pie Crust wrapped in plastic wrap to chill

 Once you’re ready to bake the pie, preheat the oven and roll out the dough.
-You will need to remove the circles from the fridge, place them on a well-floured surface and let them sit at room temperature for about 5 minutes so they’re soft enough to roll (shorter if it’s a hot day)!
+You will need to remove the circles from the fridge, place them on a well-floured surface and let them sit at room temperature for about 5 minutes so they’re soft enough to roll (shorter if it’s a hot day).

-Use a heavy rolling pin to roll out the crust!
+Use a heavy rolling pin

-I have had this marble rolling pin for 11 years and couldn’t live without it.
+I have had this marble rolling pin for 17 years and couldn’t live without it.
 It applies the perfect amount of pressure to the chilled crust to make it roll easily.

 photo showing how to measure the butter pie crust dough with the pie plate

-Use a pastry cloth!
+Use a Pastry Cloth

 I usually roll my pie crusts out on a pastry cloth.
-It makes transferring it from the counter to the pie dish SO much easier!
+It makes transferring it from the counter to the pie dish so much easier.
 You can also use wax or parchment paper to roll out the crust if you do not have a pastry cloth!

 overhead photo of a butter pie crust rolled out onto a pastry cloth